PSYCHOLOGY SERVICES BRISBANE

 Laura is a registered provider with the Queensland Police Service SelfRefer program.

-Laura grew up in Brisbane, and since completing her university studies has lived in Darwin and Canberra as an Army Psychologist.
+Laura grew up in Brisbane, and since completing her university studies has also lived in Darwin and Canberra as a Psychologist in the Australian Regular Army.
 She has two miniature dachshunds and enjoys boxing.

 Age Range: